 The FTAC was created as a formal committee of the TPO planning process to advise the TPO Governing Board on matters of multimodal freight transportation.
-The mission of FTAC is to address the multimodal transportation needs of freight movement throughout Miami-Dade County.
 Members of FTAC represent the stakeholders of the freight and goods movement industry in Miami-Dade County and are usually selected from private sector freight firms involved in break-bulk, marine cargo, logistics, local distribution, air cargo, terminal, rail freight, warehouse, and over-the-road operations, among others.
-The voting members are joined by ex-officio public sector agencies on the committee representing freight-associated transportation agencies.